 - Strong Mosquito Repellent with DEET

 #2.
 Travel Insurance is essential on any overseas trip.
-I use and can recommend World Nomads.
-I know I’m covered for overseas medical and lost or stolen baggage and more so I can concentrate on enjoying my trip without worrying about something going wrong.
+With a good Travel Insurance policy I know I’m covered for overseas medical and lost or stolen baggage and more so I can concentrate on enjoying my trip without worrying about something going wrong.